NC State College of Veterinary Medicine

-- First Annual Research Image Competition – Do you have a scientific image that is beautiful enough to share?
+- Second Annual Research Image Competition – Do you have a scientific image that is beautiful enough to share?
 Enter your science images in the Research Image Competition at the CVM Litwack Research Day!
 Images will be enlarged and displayed on Research Day, and winners will be selected by popular vote (fan favorites).
 The rules are simple:

 – All types of images are welcome – microscopy, protein structure predictions, western blots, clinical photos – anything that you think is visually appealing and is/was part of a research study

 – Everyone is eligible to submit – students, house officers, post docs, staff, faculty

 – The only restriction is that the image must be yours and associated with a past or present research study

 CVM faculty will judge poster & oral presentation sessions.
 Prizes for oral and poster categories will be awarded as follows:

 - The top 2 posters, oral presentations will receive a Top Honor award – $150 each.

 - The next 2 posters and oral presentations will receive an Honorable Mention award – $75 each.

 Oral presentations will be limited to 10 minutes (eight minutes for presentation and two minutes for questions).
 Presentations will be strictly timed to ensure that all are completed in a reasonable time frame.
 Poster presentations will be on display all day at the Research Forum.
 Poster presentations must be set up by 5:00 p.m. on Thursday, August 9th.
 All CVM faculty are asked to attend.

 Don W. Cleveland, PhD - 2018 Life Sciences Breakthrough Prize Laureate